Jewels of Anne of Denmark: Heriot and loans to the King and Queen

+Thomas Foulis and Cornelius

+Anne of Denmark also obtained jewels in the 1590s from another Edinburgh goldsmith Thomas Foulis, including a pair of bracelets set with gemstones and pearls, and a "tablet all diamonds" with a "carcan of diamonds and rubies".
+These were New Year's Day gifts from King James.

+Foulis and his partner Robert Jousie were involved in collecting the King's English subsidy in London, and bought a sapphire engraved with Queen Elizabeth's portrait for Anne of Denmark in 1598 made by Cornelius Dreghe, an associate of Abraham Harderet.
+Cornelius "Draggie" turned up in Edinburgh in 1601, attempting to set up a weaver's workshop to exploit generous subsidies for expert craftsmen, but the other weavers protested he was a lapidary, not a weaver.
+Cornelius's son Daniel was born in Edinburgh, and George Heriot was a witness his baptism in the Canongate.

 Heriot and the court in England

-Heriot's surviving bills for jewellery supplied to Anna of Denmark mostly date from 1605 to 1615, totalling around £40,000.
+Heriot's surviving bills for jewellery supplied to Anna of Denmark mostly date from 1604 to 1615, totalling around £40,000.
+He supplied a "tablet" for a portrait set with rubies and diamonds for £26 Sterling.
 One account was audited by Justinian Povey in February 1617.
 Her servants and chamberers Jean Drummond, Margaret Hartsyde and Dorothy Silking often dealt with him and made payments on her behalf.
 Hartsyde and Silking looked after the jewels that Anne wore, and may have dressed her.
 When she moved from place to place on progress, her jewels were kept secure by William Bell, clerk of the jewel coffers.
 She frequently wore a miniature portrait of Isabella Clara Eugenia and Heriot mended its locket case twice.
 She was less keen on full size portraits of the Archduchess and her husband and considered giving them away to a friend in Scotland.

 Heriot made at least four jewels in the form of a diamond-set anchor for Anne.
-Surviving pieces made by Heriot for Anne include a gold miniature case set with her initials in diamonds, now held by the Fitzwilliam Museum, which the queen may have gifted to her lady-in-waiting Anne Livingstone, and a pair of earrings which include the enamelled face of an African man, in a private collection.
-The earrings were itemised by Heriot in 1609 as "two pendants made as more's heads and all sett with diamonds price £70."
-She also had "a pendant with a Moore's head".
-The case also includes a "CC" cipher, for Christian IV.
-Heriot supplied a jewel "with an A and two CC sett with diamonds".
+Heriot provided a chain of gems and pearls with her portrait miniature which Anne of Denmark gave to the Spanish ambassador, the Count of Villamediana in October 1605, and she gave his senior companion, the Constable of Castile, a rather more expensive diamond encrusted locket made by John Spilman containing her portrait and James'.
+Heriot made the diamond-set jewel which the queen presented to Jane Meautys on her wedding to Sir William Cornwallis in 1610.
+Heriot also supplied jewels to Prince Henry.